keyboard_arrow_up

 Tensile Stress

-The force applied to a test specimen to produce strain.
+The force applied to a material to create elongation or strain.

 Vessel Heads

-The end of a pressure vessel, including flanged and dished, ellipsoidal, flat, conical and hemispherical.
+The shaped end sections of a pressure vessel, which may be flanged and dished, ellipsoidal, flat, conical, or hemispherical.

 Vessel Shell